 If you plan to warm up on the course before the Competition starts, please be aware that for some of the warmup sessions, rowers could be training on the lake between the 1000m and 2000m marks.
 They will travel down past the 1000m start in Lane 10 and return to the Boathouses using Lane 0.
-To avoid any potential disturbance from the rowers, please warm up in the area between lanes 1 to 9 from the Finish Tower to the 1000m Starts, until the rowers leave the course.
+To avoid any potential disturbance from the rowers, please warm up between lanes 1 to 9 from the Finish Tower to the 1000m Starts, until the rowers leave the course.

-If you are parking a trailer on the hardstand in front of the Boat Houses, please watch for rowers carrying boats crossing this area to reach the boathouse and their coaches on bikes.
+If you park a trailer on the hardstand in front of the Boathouses, please watch for rowers carrying boats crossing this area to reach the boathouse and their coaches on bikes.